Question 146·Medium·Central Ideas and Details

 Beware of extreme or unsupported claims

-Cover the whole passage, not just one sentence
+Cover the whole passage, not just one detail

 Step-by-step Explanation

-- A new study proposes an alternative: periodically releasing parasitic wasps that prey exclusively on the moth’s larvae.
+The study proposes replacing the insecticide with a biological control: periodically releasing parasitic wasps that prey exclusively on the moth’s larvae.